Texas Sexual Harassment Law

 An effective policy will inform employees to whom they can make internal complaints of sexual harassment.
 Obviously, the employee’s only reporting option should not be her supervisor.
 She should also be able to make a report to Human Resources, to in-house counsel, or to upper management.
 And a company’s sexual harassment training should emphasize that the company has no tolerance for behavior which might be perceived as harassing.

 Recoverable damages in sexual harassment claims

 Victims of sexual harassment, if they prevail in court, can be entitled to economic damages, damages for emotional distress, punitive damages, and attorneys’ fees.
 Damages caps apply, based upon the number of employees that the company has.

 If you are wanting to assert a legal claim, quitting is often the worst thing you can do.
 Many times, it is much better to fight the unlawful harassment while you are still there, rather than to quit and then try to do something about it.
 Making an “I was forced to resign claim” can be very difficult.

 What Should I do?

-If you have been sexually harassed, contact us now for a consultation with an experienced workplace sexual harassment attorney.
+If you have been sexually harassed at your place of work, or your company is being accused of sexual harassment contact us now for a consultation with an experienced workplace sexual harassment attorney.
 We can advise you on the best course.